 Europe is One of the Safest Places for Solo Travelers

 Europe is one of the best places to dip your toe into the solo traveling world.
 From the bustling streets of Paris to the great outdoors you can experience when visiting Iceland, there is something for everyone.
 I know from experience that it can be extremely daunting to take that first step into the unknown.
 Europe has some of the lowest violent crime rates of any continent so you can feel safe and secure as you explore some of the amazing experiences Europe has to offer.
 For those who already reside in Europe, it will feel all too familiar which will give you the confidence to take the next step into the unknown, should you choose to.
 If you’ve been thinking about doing it for a while, you may be wondering how you can fit it around your other commitments, well no worries, as there are plenty of jobs out there which you can work for from whichever destination you choose.
 If this sounds like a viable plan, all you’ll need to do is get it set up by scouting available internet spots in various locations as well as check out the best android vpn service for your phone (if you have to swap over for longer journeys).
 Win-win I think.

 Because I am traveling alone and feel safer in these European countries, I have discovered that I find it easier to explore some places I might not have explored if I was in a group.
 Sometimes I get swayed to do what the group wants instead of exploring at my own pace.
-This has helped me to realise that I am a lot stronger than I thought, developing a sense of self that I did not possess before my solo travels.
+This has helped me to realize that I am a lot stronger than I thought, developing a sense of self that I did not possess before my solo travels.